 By HOWARD WIEDENHOEFT

 As much as we enjoy our Wisconsin summers, we all know the improbability of the weather.
-Thunderstorms, lightning, and even tornados are unfortunate events we Midwesterners sometimes experience.
+Thunderstorms, lightning, and even tornados are events we Midwesterners unfortunately must deal with.
 For the insurance industry, these often mean mass damage and expensive payouts.
 In the 1880s, neither Ixonia Mutual Fire Insurance Company or Watertown Mutual Fire Insurance Company offered coverage for storm damage.
 But they knew the difficulties of large payouts due to the ravages of fire.
 Last month, we learned how in 1879 Ixonia Mutual used an assessment to help finance a large payout.
 In 1885, the company was once again challenged with a series of losses, each of them beyond the capabilities of the company’s treasury.

 On Tuesday, January 20, 1885, Piper Gibb & Co., a mill located along the Rock River in Pipersville, was destroyed by fire.
 Ixonia Mutual’s adjusting committee reported “the loss of the building being certain and total and being satisfied that the fire originated from no cause for which the owners could be in any way aware or responsible” and four days later leveed an assessment of $1,600 to pay the loss.